LS3/5A: 2005 – birth of LS3/5A "V2"

 Upon obtaining a BBC licence to produce legacy 11-ohm LS3/5A, Stirling Broadcast commissioned KEF to produce new T27 and B110 drive units.
 Stirling had to rethink the product when KEF finally ceased manufacturing the drive units in about 2000.
 Working with drivers from SEAS and Scanspeak, Derek Hughes developed for Stirling a new crossover that enabled the new proprietary drivers to mimic the response of the original KEF drivers they replaced.
-Specifically, the T27 was replaced by a 19mm doped fabric dome tweeter.
+Specifically, the T27 was replaced by a 19 mm doped fabric dome tweeter.
 The mid–bass unit is a formed polypropylene co-polymer cone to which a damping coating has been applied and given a synthetic rubber roll surround.
 The crossover has three settings of relative high frequency level, in steps of 0.5dB.
 Each crossover is tuned to the specific pairs of drive units.
 While Stirling's revision deviates technically from the specification, the company took steps to research and test to ensure the LS3/5A sound was preserved, "warts and all".
 Stirling added a "V2" to the designation when the product was launched in 2005 in an act of transparency, even though the broadcaster has endorsed it.